-Matt Bowen completed the second season of his second stint on staff at Valpo in 2019-2020.
+Matt Bowen is entering the fourth season of his second stint on staff at Valpo in 2021-2022.
 He moved back into an assistant coaching role for the 2019-2020 season after serving as the Director of Basketball Operations/Special Assistant to the Head Coach in 2018-19.

 Bowen coordinated Valpo’s offensive efforts in 2019-2020 and played a key role in helping the team average 72.3 points per game, second in the MVC.
 That marked the program’s second-highest season scoring average over the last eight years.
 Valpo jumped 5.5 points per game from 2018-19 to 2019-20.
 Despite playing at an increased tempo, the team turned the ball over at a lower clip, committing just 12.7 turnovers per game, the program’s lowest total in recent memory.

 With help from Bowen’s offensive tactics, Valpo shared the basketball with regularity in 2019-2020, leading the Missouri Valley Conference with 15.2 assists per game.
 That marked the first time Valpo led a conference in that area since pacing the Horizon League in 2011-12.
 The 15.2 assists per game was Valpo’s highest total since 2010-11 (15.8 apg) and the team’s second-highest output over the last 13 seasons.
 The squad ranked 29th nationally in assists per game and 12th in total assists.

 Valpo made 287 3-pointers in 2019-2020, the team’s second most since 2007-08 and third most over the last three decades.
 Valpo knocked down 922 field goals, its third-highest total in a three-decade span.
 The team scored 287 points in the MVC Tournament, the third most in the long history of the event and most since 1978.